ngiann/GaussianVariationalInference.jl/docs/src/technicaldescription.md

 # Technical background

-We provide details on implemented algorithm.
+We provide details regarding the implemented algorithm.
 In short, the algorithm maximises the variational lower bound, typically known as the ELBO, using the reparametrisation trick.

 ## ELBO maximisation